PerformanceEstimation/PEPit/docs/source/contributing.rst

 and `PEPit/primitive_steps/
 <https://pepit.readthedocs.io/en/latest/api/steps.html>`_.

-Authors of a research paper presenting a novel optimization method of a novel convergence result are very welcome to add the corresponding PEPit analysis file in the directory ``PEPit/examples/``.
+We encourage authors of research papers presenting novel optimization methods and/or a novel convergence results to submit the corresponding PEPit files in the directory ``PEPit/examples/``.

 .. contents::
    :depth: 1